 “I know I can help put the ball on the floor and get penetration,” Abrines said.
 “I know I can do more things than being just a shooter.”

 That’s what you want to hear from a young pup who’s still getting his NBA leagues underneath him.
 Listening to Abrines, you can just hear the hunger to improve for next season.

 “I’m really happy to be here,” Abrines said.
 “I can’t wait to move forward to next season.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!